FIVE MISCONCEPTIONS ABOUT CRYPTO TAXATION

 2. My crypto gains are not taxable until I’ve withdrawn my funds

-In South Africa tax is levied on the earlier of receipt or accrual.
+In South Africa, tax is levied on the earlier of receipt or accrual.
 A receipt refers to cash in hand, or perhaps even money into your bank account.
 When you liquidate your crypto assets, you get a receipt in exchange, which means it is yours and you readily have access to it.
-An accrual, on the other hand, is an unconditional entitlement to an amount, even though it might not be in your hand or be readily available to you.
+An accrual, on the other hand, is an unconditional entitlement to an amount, even though it might not be in your hands or be immediately available to you.

 If you are entitled to an amount on your exchange or platform, whether accrued from crypto for crypto transactions, earned as interest, or even as mining rewards, the tax is still leviable in that tax year and should be declared when submitting your returns.
 Thinking that the gain must first be realised for it to be taxable, or only filing it the following year to even out your exposure to tax, can be seen as tax evasion.